Codefoxdev/honeyjs-core/README.md

 # Ceramic
 Ceramic is a tool that helps to build (mobile) applications with vite and jsx.
+It requires no (except for vite) external dependencies and is incredibly fast.

 THIS TOOL IS IN VERY EARLY STAGES AND SHOUDN'T BE USED IN A PRODUCTION APP YET